lumbermill/base.lmlab.net/README.md

   - can view all orders from their members.
     - member: Users who belong to the distributor.
     - can change status of the orders.
+    - can get the printable page of each order.(a statement of delivery)
   - can show/hide announcements for their members on the dashboard page.
 - Admin
   - has all privileges.